Frequently Asked Questions (Students)

 We recommend that you bring a copy of your paper (either printed, on a flash drive or on your computer), a pen, the assignment prompt/handout and enthusiasm!
 You can also bring your laptop.

 Only if you want us to.
-When you sign in at the Writing Center, you have the option to indicate whether or not you'd like us to notify your professor that you visited us.
+Your tutor will ask whether or not you would like us to notify your professor that you visited us.
 Keep in mind, though, that most professors are very happy to learn that their students visited the Writing Center; this tells them that you are taking extra time and care with your work in their class!

 We can work with resumes, lab reports, graduate school applications, creative writing, contest submissions, love letters or even brainstorming!
 If you need help understanding your prompt, bring it in, and we can also assist you with that, too!